Cosmology with voids: Conclusion

 \item We confirm that linear theory and the Zel'dovich approximation provide good descriptions of the dynamics of ideal voids (figure~\ref{fig:voidcoldspot}).
 Linear theory, with slight modifications, connects void depth $\dep$ and outflow rate $\Heff$ to the background cosmological parameters $H$, $\Omm$, and $\Oml$ through dependence on the overall background expansion and the velocity growth parameter $f$.

 \item When measured over a range of redshifts, void properties $\dep$ and $\Heff$ give estimates of the Hubble parameter, $H(z)$, at different cosmological times.
 As with analyses of Type Ia supernovae, these values in turn reveal the expansion history of the universe as a whole, and thus constrain $\Omm$ and $\Oml$.
-We estimate the cosmological parameter using both \ideal\ voids and more realistic samples generated with $n$-body simulations based on the adhesion approximation (figures~\ref{fig:searchideal} and \ref{fig:searchvoidcoz}).
+We illustrate with both \ideal\ voids and more realistic samples generated with $n$-body realizations based on the adhesion approximation (figures~\ref{fig:searchideal} and \ref{fig:searchvoidcoz}).

+\myaddbegin \item Our numerical tracking of \ideal\ void evolution identifies a simple approximation for the nonlinear relationship between the outflow rate $\Heff/H$ and the void depth $\dep$ (equation~\eqref{eq:Heffnonlin}).
+This computationally efficient and surprisingly accurate formula enables precise estimation of cosmological model parameters from void properties in shell simulations and in large $n$-body realizations. \myaddend

 \item We generate lightcone maps from $N$-body realizations.
 These lightcones simulate the large-scale structure observed in redshift surveys.
 With a simple void finding algorithm, we explore the properties of the largest voids in the simulated observable universe.
 Observed ``supervoids'' spanning hundreds of megaparsecs are likely in the \LCDM\ model.